 Soil health plays a major role in the success of any crop.
-From how much water and nutrients your soil is able to hold to earthworm populations and soil organic matter, there are a number of considerations to keep in mind related to keeping your soil as healthy and fertile as possible.
+From how much water and nutrients your soil is able to hold to earthworm populations and soil organic matter, there are a number of considerations to keep in mind in order to keep your soil as healthy and fertile as possible.

 Depending on what you keep in the ground, having a living root in the soil can do two things: